0xflux/Wyrm/Milestones.md

 ### 0.5

-1) [ ] Build implant as svc
-2) [x] Random garbage exports in DLL?
+1) [x] Random garbage exports in DLL?
    1) [x] Custom exports (also option to remove run and use custom ones) in profile
    2) [x] Exports with user defined machine code

 ### 0.5.1

+1) [ ] Build implant as svc, user will have to define a service name in the profile for SCM.
-1) [ ] Admin URI can be configured specifically in the profile - this will help defeat a little CTI
+2) [ ] Admin URI can be configured specifically in the profile - this will help defeat a little CTI
-2) [ ] Number of downloads for staged resources
+3) [ ] Number of downloads for staged resources
-3) [ ] String stomping options on built binary
+4) [ ] String stomping options on built binary
-4) [ ] PE Bear shows 'implant.dll' in Exports -> Name, needs stomping!
+5) [ ] PE Bear shows 'implant.dll' in Exports -> Name, needs stomping!
-5) [ ] Final OPSEC review on binary indicators to make sure nothing is introduced in this version.

-### 0.5.2

-1) [ ] Periodically delete items from browser store not in connected agents if not open in a tab.
+6) [ ] Periodically delete items from browser store not in connected agents if not open in a tab.
-2) [ ] Save chat from browser store to disk on ka & tab close?
+7) [ ] Save chat from browser store to disk on ka & tab close?
 Or command to restore history to console.
-3) [ ] Create multiple users

 ### 0.6